Kong/docs.konghq.com/app/_src/gateway/support/index.md

 This policy **only** applies to {{site.base_gateway}} and {{site.ee_product_name}}.
 For the {{site.konnect_product_name}} version support policy, review the [{{site.konnect_product_name}} policy](/konnect/compatibility/#kong-gateway-version-compatibility).

-{:.important}
+{:.note}
 > **Long Term Support Policy Update**
 > <br><br>
-> We are planning to release our next LTS version, 3.10, in late March*, and moving forward we plan to release 4 minor versions per year every year: one in March, one in June, one in September and the last one in December.
-Each year, the first version we release will become an LTS release, so starting from 3.10 we will have 1 LTS every year in March of that year.
+> Beginning in March 2025, we plan to release 4 minor versions per year, every year: one in March, one in June, one in September, and the last one in December.
+> Each year, the first version we release will become an LTS release.
+> Starting from 3.10, we will have 1 LTS release every year, in March* of that year.
 > <br><br>
-Example of planned LTS schedule for next 4 years:
+> Example of planned LTS schedule for next 4 years:
 > <table>
 >  <thead>
 >    <th>LTS Version</th>